ticosax/SupermarketReceipt-Refactoring-Kata/python/README.md

 ### receipt_printer.py
 - Looks like the whole thing, would be better implemented with a template engine.
 - At first glance, I would choose to convert the Receipt into a intermediary representation format such as json or xml.
 That, in turn, would be transformed into one of multiple output. we could then have a serializer for plain text, html, pdf, ods, xml, ...
 The specific choice about which transformation stack that should be used, depends on the use case.
 XML + XSLT related stack offers a wide variety of choices to transform the receipt into many formats.
-For the sake of this kata excercise, [jinja](https://jinja.palletsprojects.com/en/3.1.x/) would probably be a good fit.
+For the sake of this kata excercise, [jinja](https://jinja.palletsprojects.com/en/3.1.x/) would probably be a better fit.

 ### shopping_cart.py